hpieterse/Figma-Component-Usage/README.md

 Simple web app that finds the usages of components in a Figma file.
 The project uses the [Figma Web API](https://www.figma.com/developers) to read the content of Figma files.

+To see it in action, go to https://handsaw.co.za/figma-component-usage/

 ## Getting Started

 The project was build using [Angular CLI](https://github.com/angular/angular-cli), and is the easiest way to run the project.